The Brotherhood of Saint Gregory

 Ælred Bernard Dean

 Ælred Bernard Dean as Priest-in-Charge at St. Paul’s Church, Columbus, Indiana.
 In addition to serving the Church at the parochial level, he also serves the greater Columbus community as a member of the Kiwanis Club, a member of the Board of Directors of the Ecumenical Assembly of Bartholomew County and as a member of their worship committee of the ECBC, and a Board of Director member of Columbus Pride.
+He also serves on the Commission on Ministry in the Diocese of Indianapolis.
 Previously, he served St. Mary's Episcopal Church in Middlesboro, Kentucky, first as their Priest-in-Charge and then as their Rector.
 He also served the Diocese of Lexington as a member of the Standing Committee, Liturgical Committee, Chairperson of the Budget Committee, Diocesan Convention Planning Committee, Deputy to the General Convention, and the Mountain Region Opioid Task Force.
 He also served as Secretary, Vice-President, and President of Cooperative Christian Ministry, an organization helping to meet the needs of the unemployed, working poor, and homeless in Middlesboro.
 Through Lincoln Memorial University, he mentored those working on their Bachelor's Degree in Social Work.
 In the Brotherhood, Ælred serves on the Education Committee.

 Joseph Basil Gauss